A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Discussion and Future Directions

-\textbf{Data optimization for heterogeneous data biases.} In addition, existing data optimization studies often implicitly assume that the dataset has only one specific data problem and focuses on solving this single problem, while multiple problems often coexist in real datasets, \eg data crawled from the web will contain both noisy labels and imbalanced class distributions.
-And the data optimization to solve a single problem is not directly applicable to real datasets with heterogeneous data biases.
+\textbf{Dataset refinement for heterogeneous data biases.} In addition, existing dataset refinement studies often implicitly assume that the dataset has only one specific data problem and focus on solving this single problem.
+Differently, multiple problems often coexist in real datasets, \eg data crawled from the web and data from real applications (autonomous driving and medical diagnosis) can contain both noisy labels, imbalanced class distributions, and data privacy problems.
+The dataset refinement to solve a single problem is not directly applicable to real datasets with heterogeneous data biases.
 For example, in the problem of noisy labels, data sampling tends to up-weight the data with smaller training losses as they are more likely to be clean data.
-Yet in the problem of class imbalance, the data with samller training losses are more likely to be the head classes.
-Undoubtedly, up-weighting samples with samller losses will exacerbate the problem of class imbalance.
-To better optimize real datasets and improve dataset quality in real applications, data optimization methods need to have the ability to solve multiple data problems simultaneously.
+Nevertheless, in the problem of class imbalance, the data with smaller training losses are more likely to be the head classes.
+Undoubtedly, up-weighting samples with smaller losses will exacerbate the problem of class imbalance.
+To better optimize real datasets and improve dataset quality in real applications, dataset refinement methods need to have the ability to solve multiple data problems simultaneously.
 Such methods are yet to be investigated.
 To our knowledge, the meta sampler \cite{shu2022cmw} is a promising solution that adaptively learns the data weights for different datasets.

-\textbf{Data optimization with theoretical guarantees.} Commonly used data optimization methods, such as loss-based methods, confidence-based methods and uncertainty-based methods are empirically designed methods without theoretical guarantees on the quality of the models trained on the optimized dataset.
+\textbf{Dataset refinement with theoretical guarantees.} Commonly used dataset refinement methods, such as loss-based, confidence-based, and uncertainty-based methods, are empirically designed methods without theoretical guarantees on the quality of the models trained on the refined dataset.
 For example, with respect to the different methods for subset selection, it is known from the comparative experimental results of \cite{guo2022deepcore} that the submodular function-based method with theoretical guarantees has an obvious performance advantage.
 Therefore, how to better design methods with theoretical guarantees is worth further exploration.